AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="SkiptheShootGettheShot.pdf"><strong>Skip the Shoot — Get the Shot (PDF)</strong></a>
     </div>
-    <em>Customize and brand a 3D model in Dimension using materials, environmental properties, lighting, and photography, to create photo-realistic imagery for any design project</em>
+    <em>Customize and brand a 3D model in [!DNL Dimension] using materials, environmental properties, lighting, and photography, to create photo-realistic imagery for any design project</em>
     <br>
   </td>
   <td>